inspec/inspec/docs/platforms.md

 #### Setting up the Azure Credentials File

-By default Chef InSpec is configured to look at ~/.azure/credentials, and it should contain:
+By default, Chef InSpec is configured to look at `~/.azure/credentials`, and it should contain:

 ```powershell
 [<SUBSCRIPTION_ID>]